Jewish

 Monument Company

 One monument company in St. Louis creates most Jewish tombstones.
 That company is Rosenbloom Monument Company, 7511 Olive Street Rd.; St. Louis, MO 63130; 314-721-5070.
-They do not have a website, but will answer queries in person, by writing, or phone.
+They do not have a website, but they will answer queries in person, by writing, or phone.

 Bibliography